How Does Workers’ Comp Work in Tennessee?

 You can fight a termination of benefits.
 The insurer and their doctors may declare you recovered or fit to return to light duty before you feel you are ready to return to work.
 Their goal is to close your workers’ comp claim.
 If you have been disabled for a year or more, the insurer can require you to submit to an independent medical exam (IME).
 We will fight any attempt to send you back to work prematurely or shut down your medical benefits.

 We Are Ready To Fight For You

 Our attorneys will educate you about your rights and stand up for you in the claims and appeals process.
 Blount Law Firm, PLLC, has represented injured workers in Collierville, Germantown and Shelby County for more than 70 years.
-Call us today at 901-617-1196 or contact us online to arrange a free consultation.
+Contact us online to arrange a free consultation.